dpopek92/interview-crawler-task/README.md

 simulation starts over with new set of sport events.

 Your task is to implement a TypeScript application that:
-1. consumes data from the API using `/api/state` endpoint
+1. constantly consumes data from the simulation API using `/api/state` endpoint
-2. fetches and sets data mappings using `/api/mappings` endpoint to replace ids with a corresponding name
+2. fetches and applies mappings from the simulation API using `/api/mappings` endpoint.
+Mappings are used to replace unique ids with a corresponding name.
 3. exposes an endpoint `/state` returning your application's internal state reflecting the current state of the ongoing simulation.
 The response should be in JSON format.

+__For detailed information about a specific endpoint check a dedicated section below.__

 #### Example response from your application should look like the following:
 ```json